embyt/balloonrss/README.txt

 - Displays the messages in a balloon tooltip pop-up in the task bar
 - The messages are linked and are opened within the browser if you click them
 - The message frequency and viewing period is configurable
+- Configuration via GUI
+- Message history
+...

 Planned additional features
 ---------------------------

-- Configuration via GUI instead of the .xml files
 - Adaptation of channel priority according the user's click rate
 - Synchronisation of "read news file" such that the RSS entries are displayed just once even when working on different computers
 - ...

 Supported systems
 -----------------

-BalloonRSS is developed to be used on any Win32 system, where the .NET framework 2.0 is available, which are all present systems such as:
+BalloonRSS is developed to be used on any Win32 system, where the .NET framework 2.0 is available, which includes:
 - Windows 98
 - Windows 2000 Service Pack 3
 - Windows ME